Check what you know

 Best practice tips

-- Avoid heavy meals before starting driving.
+• Avoid heavy meals before starting your journey.